aamrits/frontend-interview-questions/content/js-concepts.md

 ```

 Key points:

-* Hoisted to the top of their scope.
+- Hoisted to the top of their scope.
-* Can be called before they are declared in the code.
+- Can be called before they are declared in the code.

-**Function Expressions**
+##### Function Expressions

 Function expressions define a function as part of an expression, typically assigned to a variable.
 They are not hoisted, meaning they cannot be called before they are defined.

-Example:

 ```javascript
 const greet = function(name) {